-- green sheets, for the benefit of registered salespersons and banking group members; or - term sheets or road show materials prepared in accordance with National Instrument 41-101 General Prospectus Requirements.
+- green sheets, for the benefit of registered salespersons and banking group members; or - standard term sheets or marketing materials prepared in accordance with National Instrument 41-101 General Prospectus Requirements and other prospectus rules.

 The information included in green sheets is typically a simplified summary version of the disclosure in the prospectus, and should be limited to information included in, or directly derivable from, the prospectus (the exceptions are information about the basic terms of comparable offerings and general market information not specific to the issuer).